nirmalya-at-CW/GameSessionRecordingServer/README.md

        },
        "contents":{
           "dataCarried":{
-             "gameSessionID":"1.ABC.Vikas.Nirmalya.1.1Hudd.A123"
+             "gameSessionID":"A234"
           }
        }
     }

-    It is perhaps obvious how the **SessionID** is formed.
-We are simply 'dot-separating' the fields that are supplied with '/start' request.
-Ensuring uniqueness is the **responsibility of the caller**.
-Even if all the other fields are the same, 'gameUUID' is guaranteed to be unique.
+    It is obvious that the caller has the responsibility of maintaining **uniqueness** of the field 'gameSessionUUID'.
 ##  Request to prepare a game (endpoint:  /prepare)
     {
-       "sessionID":"ABC.Vikas.playerID.1Hudd.A123",
+       "sessionID":"A234",
        "questionMetadata":"some metadata, to be used by downstream processors" }

 ##  Response to play a game

    {